jimmylai/search_engine_backend_template/README.md

 ## Instructions
 ### Setup (for the first time)
+1. Prepare Solr program and install Python packages
+> fab setup_env

-1. Create a new core in Solr (for the first time)
+2. Create a new core in Solr (for the first time)
 > fab create_core CORENAME

 ### Start Server